 college mcp-logo-header-white mcpherson

-In 2023, McPherson College’s 1953 Mercedes-Benz 300S Cabriolet – restored entirely by students at the college’s Automotive Restoration program – secured second in class at the 72nd Pebble Beach Concours d’Elegance.
-The victory marked the first time in Concours history that an entirely student-restored car has ranked in the top three in class at the Pebble Beach Concours d’Elegance.
+In 2023, McPherson College’s 1953 Mercedes-Benz 300S Cabriolet – restored by students in the college’s Automotive Restoration program – secured second in class at the 72nd Pebble Beach Concours d’Elegance.
+The victory marks the first time in Concours history that a student-restored car has ranked in the top three in class.

 McPherson College Exceeds Double Match Challenge – Establishing A Future $1,500,000,000 Endowment